 Peter Kalu is a poet, fiction writer and playwright.
-He started writing as a member of Manchester UK’s Moss Side Write black writers workshop and has had eight novels, two film scripts and three theatre plays produced to date.
-His poetry is spread across numerous anthologies.
-In 2002 he won the Kodak/Liverpool Film Festival Award for his script, No Trace.
-In March 2003 he won the BBC/Contact Theatre Dangerous Comedy Script Award for his play, Pants.
-In 2014 he was awarded a PhD Scholarship to conduct creative writing research at Lancaster University, UK.
+He cut his teeth as a member of Manchester UK’s Moss Side Write black writers workshop and has had eight novels, two film scripts and three theatre plays produced to date.
+He is a final year AHRC-funded PhD researcher at Lancaster University, UK.

 He has a first degree in Law and further qualifications in coding.
 For many years he ran a carnival band called Moko Jumbi (Ghosts of the Gods) which took to the streets at Manchester Caribbean Carnival on three feet high stilts.
 He continues to practice tightrope walking and hat juggling.